Cleancent26/Deforestation-among-Countries-and-their-Income-Groups..-An-SQL-project./README.md

 #### This project work focusses on the activities of deforestation among various countries over the scope of twenty seven years (1990-2016). it tends to look at nations deforestation patterns and gain insights and trends from the deforestation activities.

 ### Data Source
-#### Data used for this project are sourced from secondary sources.
+#### Dataset used for this project are sourced from secondary sources.
 For this project, my data are in three tables, which are; Forest_Area, Land_Area and Region.

 ### Tools
 #### In this project, we will be making use of SQL for carrying the various processes which are mainly Data Cleaning,Data Analysing and also giving valuables insights with recommendations.